sworks692/CloneMC-entirely-in-Pure-C/README.md

 <img width="959" height="503" alt="Screenshot 2026-06-15 020015" src="https://github.com/user-attachments/assets/45127caf-e314-4531-a879-a8e81c9d7763" />

-Important: Saved Worlds Do not currently save correctly, though it may work sometimes here and there.
+Important Information And More: Saved Worlds Do not currently save correctly, though it may work sometimes here and there.

 If any code in the program wants to be added or edited, it can be done through the project2finalalpha.c which contains over 15000 lines of code.
-Ctrl+F can help find code lines related to wanted functions or worlds like editing textures.
+Ctrl+F can help find code lines on Visual Studio Code related to wanted functions or worlds like editing textures.
 AI tools can also help significanlty understand and even add new code/functions like adding ridable boats for example in the C program.

+To compile the .c file after desired edits are finished, install Open Watcom C/C++ compiler, then in command prompt run cd C:\Watcom, then run owsetenv.bat, and then run  "wcl386 project2finalalpha.c -fe=testing100.exe -lr=nt_win -l=win"  testing100 is the name of the desired exe file

 Heavy inspiration taken from ClassiCube